Getting MoRE out of Mixture of Language Model Reasoning Experts: Limitations

-\paragraph{Model Coverage} We only focused on the Codex model due to its strong performance on \qa{} tasks.
-It would be interesting to verify our framework on different language models or \qa{} models, especially open-source ones.
+\paragraph{Model Coverage} We only focused on the Codex model for the experiments due to its strong performance on \qa{} tasks (at the time of writing this paper).
+It would be interesting to verify our framework on different \llm{}s, especially open-source models.
+Moreover, future work could move beyond using prompted \llm{}s as the specialized experts and instead ensemble more heterogeneous expert models such as models finetuned on particular reasoning types or non-Transformer models.

-\paragraph{QA Type Coverage} We experimented with four representative question types but there exist many more question types that could possibly occur in real-life applications, such as questions with multiple answers, ambiguous questions, and questions with false presuppositions.
-It would also be interesting to study questions from particular domains such as medical or clinical questions to test the generalizability of our approach.
+\paragraph{Reasoning Type Coverage} We experimented with four representative reasoning types but there exist many more question types that could possibly occur in real-life applications, such as questions with multiple answers, ambiguous questions, and questions with false presuppositions.
+It would be interesting for future work to study how to extend our framework to also tackle these additional reasoning types, for example by designing and adding new specialized models.

-\paragraph{Beyond QA} Another interesting direction is to extend our idea beyond \qa{}, for example for general-purpose language modeling.
-The challenge would be to design specialized experts that would be diverse to bring complementary strengths.
+\paragraph{Beyond \qa{}} While we only focused on \qa{} evaluation, another interesting direction for future work is to extend our idea beyond just \qa{}, for example for general-purpose language modeling.
+This likely requires re-designing the evaluation pipeline and implementing specialized expert models that are not only performant for \qa{} tasks but for language generation in general.